solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     ![Alt text](media/02_02_json_04.png)

-5. When combining the above, you can create intricate `CASE` statements based on the target type (if it could be multiple types):
+5. When combining the above, it is possible to create intricate `CASE` statements based on the target type (if it could be multiple types):

     ```sql
     SELECT